 To sort multiple columns in Excel,

-Technique #1: Use the Custom Sort Command to Sort Multiple Columns in Excel without Mixing Data
+Alternate Way #1: Use the Custom Sort Command to Sort Multiple Columns in Excel without Mixing Data

 The quickest and easiest way to sort multiple columns in Excel is to use the Custom Sort command.